endurodave/AsyncMulticastDelegateCpp11/README.md

 ## New Repository

-[cpp-async-delegate](https://github.com/endurodave/cpp-async-delegate) - Asynchronous C++ delegate library can invoke any callable function on a user-specified thread of control.
+[DelegateMQ](https://github.com/endurodave/DelegateMQ) - Invoke any C++ callable function synchronously, asynchronously, or on a remote endpoint.

 # Table of Contents